 During the year ended December 31, 2016, operating activities used \$3.3 million of cash and cash equivalents, resulting from our net loss of \$4.7 million, primarily offset by non-cash charges of \$0.6 million and net cash provided by changes in our operating assets and liabilities of \$0.8 million.
 Net cash provided by changes in our operating assets and liabilities for the year ended December 31, 2016 consisted primarily of a \$0.6 million increase in accrued expenses and other current liabilities and \$0.2 million increase in accounts payable.
-The increase in accrued expenses and other current liabilities was due to an increase in professional fees and personnel costs associated with establishing our Cambridge, Massachusetts operations.
+The increase in accrued expenses and other current liabilities and personnel costs associated with establishing our Cambridge, Massachusetts operations.